Lu Valena

 An avid crafter, Carrie Adams lives on the North Shore of Massachusetts with her wife and feline familiar.
 You are likely to catch her reading on the beach, rearranging the furniture, or drinking anything bubbly.

 Catherine Aiello is an artist working in printmaking, textiles and drawing.
 She's interested in using making as a way to connect with others and document the world around her, including social and interpersonal phenomena, in non traditional ways.
-She lives and works in Western Massachusetts. http://www.catherineaiello.com
+She lives and works in Western Massachusetts.
+Follow her on Instagram at @aiello_catherine and at http://www.catherineaiello.com

 Rebecca Aranda is an LA-based photographer.
 Her main area of focus is documentary photography; she shoots events and weddings as her day job and is working on long-term documentary projects in the meantime.
 She adores the Bait/Switch ethos and wishes she could come out to Boston to meet all the lovely artists involved.
 Until then, she invites you to follow her on instagram at @arandaphotos and say hello if you're ever in Los Angeles (she knows all the best places to get tacos and vegetarian food).